SIMPLE-AstroDB/SIMPLE-db/documentation/Instruments.md

 The Instruments table contains names and references for instruments referred to in other tables.
 Entries must exist in the Instruments table prior to inserting data that refer to it.
 The *name* of an instrument is required to be unique.
+Columns marked with an asterisk (*) may not be empty.

 | Column Name | Description  | Unit  | Data Type | Key Type  |
 |---|---|---|---|---|